 “It’s a fantastic thing and could be the most expensive thing to ever come from Antiques Roadshow.
 It’s the rarest camera I’ve ever handled.
 I’ve been literally shaking with anticipation,” said Allum of the camera that is set to star on the Christmas show of Antiques Roadshow.
 At the same time, it is also set to be on display at Bonhams until October 30 before it is shipped to Hong Kong for auction on November 22.
 Jon Baddeley, managing director of Bonhams, which is hosting the sale in Hong Kong, said, “we valued another Leica camera at £625,000, and that was one of 95.
 The one we are putting up is one of only four to come off the production line.
-That makes it about 25 times more rare.
+That makes it about 25 times rarer.
 It’s hard to put a price on it.
-From a collectors point of view I would be disappointed if it didn’t go for more than £1m (over $1.6 million).”
+From a collectors point of view, I would be disappointed if it didn’t go for more than £1m (over $1.6 million).”
 We couldn’t agree more!

 Hearing the words “it’s a very, very limited run.
-There might be more, but I’ve never seen them and only three more can ever be found,” we’re curious to see what becomes of the artifact’s heritage but what is known and notable is the fact that the original owner could never have anticipated the worth of what he had in his hands.
+There might be more, but I’ve never seen them, and only three more can ever be found,” we’re curious to see what becomes of the artifact’s heritage but what is known and notable is the fact that the original owner could never have anticipated the worth of what he had in his hands.
 “He wasn’t a collector.
 He was given it because he was a keen amateur photographer,” said Baddeley, believing the camera was given to its late owner by a family friend after the war and used throughout the 1940s and ‘50s.

-“At the time it wasn’t worth anywhere near as much as it is now.
+“At the time, it wasn’t worth anywhere near as much as it is now.
 It’s just that the market has moved so quickly,” confirms Allum.
-Today’s stats state its value at between $800,000 and $1.3 million but experts suggest it might go for more than $1.6 million and become the most expensive camera ever sold.
+Today’s stats state its value at between $800,000 and $1.3 million, but experts suggest it might go for more than $1.6 million and become the most expensive camera ever sold.

 [Via – Telegraph]